Tarpeia: Legend

-The legend tells that while Rome was besieged by the Sabine king Titus Tatius, Tarpeia, daughter of the commander of the citadel, Spurius Tarpeius, approached the Sabine camp and offered them entry to the city in exchange for "what they bore on their left arms".
+The legend tells that while Rome was besieged by the Sabine king Titus Tatius, Tarpeia, a Vestal Virgin and daughter of the commander of the citadel, Spurius Tarpeius, approached the Sabine camp and offered them entry to the city in exchange for "what they bore on their left arms".
 Greedy for gold, she had meant their bracelets, but instead the Sabines threw their shields—carried on the left arm—upon her, crushing her to death.
 Her body was then hurled from (or, according to some accounts, buried at) a steep cliff of the southern summit of the Capitoline Hill.
 The Sabines were however unable to conquer the Forum, its gates miraculously protected by boiling jets of water created by Janus.

 The legend was depicted in 89 BC by Sabinus following the Civil Wars as well as on a silver denarius of the Emperor Augustus in approximately 20 BC.
 Tarpeia would later become a symbol of betrayal and greed in Rome.
 The cliff from which she was thrown was named the Tarpeian Rock, and would become the place of execution for Rome's most notorious traitors.
-Traitors and murderers were reported to have been thrown off of the Tarpeian Rock which extended over a steep drop from the Capitol.
+Traitors and murderers were reported to have been thrown off the Tarpeian Rock, which extended over a steep drop from the Capitol.
 The exact positioning of the rock is debated.
 Varro asserts that it was near the Temple of Jupiter Capitolinus, whereas Dionysius of Halicarnassus asserts that it was located in the southeast above the Roman Forum.